Xylosma congesta xylosma

 Xylosma is highly regarded as a handsome, adaptable small tree or shrub for garden accent.
-It has shiny, yellowish-green leaves up to 10 inches long and bronze-colored new growth.
-See one on the left as you enter Wilbur Hall from Escondido Road.
+It has shiny, yellowish-green leaves 2-3 inches long and distinctive bronze-colored new growth.
+A sizeable tree can be spotted in the Okada resident fellow’s cottage’s fenced in yard on the right, in Wilbur Hall.
+Another attractive pair of trees is on the Mayfield Avenue side of 731 San Rafael Place.
 A fine massed planting is on San Francisco Court where it enters Alvarado Row; another is nearby on San Francisco Terrace.
-A magnificent row is in the center divider of El Camino Real near the southern border of Redwood City.
-On campus, it is usually a sheared hedge, as at the Via Palou parking lot and the modules at Galvez Mall.
+On campus, it is usually a sheared hedge, as at the modules at Galvez Mall.
+Magnificent groups of trees are in the center divider of El Camino Real near the southern border of Redwood City.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 Specific name updated from “congestum” to “congesta” – it had been originally published (Philippine Journal of Science 15: 247 (1920)) as “congestum,” per IPNI; family updated from Flacourtiaceae to Salicaceae; Via Palou parking lot and Wilbur main entrance locations removed, Okada and San Rafael Place locations added; all locations up to date (Jan 2024, SP).